Inelastic Coupled-Channel Eikonal Scattering

-to leading order in $G$.
-Equating eqs. \eqref{eq:LOmatching} and \eqref{AbsCrossSection} fixes the matrix element in eq. \eqref{eta3pt} to $\mathcal{O}(G^{j+1})$ with the identification of $M\equiv M_\rma$.
+Notice that our ansatz has allowed us to explicitly isolate the absorptive part of the $S$-matrix at this order.
 It is interesting to explore whether this ansatz simplifies the matching at higher orders.
 Although we will not do this explicitly, let us outline how the matching calculation is organised at higher orders.
 To this end, consider the matrix element

 and note that there are two sources of higher order corrections.
 First, we have at linear order in $\beta$: